paulfioravanti/plover-q-and-a/examples/README.md

 create your own configuration file**_, and you can happily skip reading this section.

-If you are still here, you can find the configuration file in your [Plover configuration directory][], which is located in one of the following locations, depending on your operating system:

-- Windows: `%USERPROFILE%\AppData\Local\plover\q_and_a.json`
-- macOS: `~/Library/Application Support/plover/q_and_a.json`
-- Linux: `~/.config/plover/q_and_a.json`

 The available options for configuration are:

 ### Speaker

-Under the `"speaker"` key, you will find the a set of named types of people who could potentially become speakers (or discussion participants) during Q&A:
+Under the `"speaker"` key, you will find a set of named types of people who could potentially become speakers (or discussion participants) during Q&A:

 | Key              | Meaning           | Default Value                 |